rust-unofficial/too-many-lists/text/third-drop.md

 The second way is if we could identify that we're the last list that knows about this node, we could in *principle* actually move the Node out of the Rc.
 Then we could also know when to stop: whenver we *can't* hoist out the Node.
-For reference, the unstable function is called `make_unique`.
+For reference, the unstable function is called `try_unwrap`.

 Rc actually lets you do this... but only in nightly Rust.
 Honestly, I'd rather risk blowing the stack sometimes than iterate every list whenever it gets dropped.
-In particular this implies building a list is an O(n<sup>2</sup>) operation.
-Still if you'd rather not blow the stack, here's the code:
+In particular this implies building a list is an O(n<sup>2</sup>) operation (really really really really bad).
+Still if you'd rather not blow the stack, here's the first solution:

 ```
 impl<T> Drop for List<T> {